secrez/secrez/packages/secrez/README.md

-  cat     Shows the content of a file. cd      Changes the working directory. copy    Copy a text file to the clipboard. create  Creates interactively a file containing a secret. edit    Edits a file containing a secret. exit    Exits Secrez. export  Export encrypted data to the OS in the current local folder
+  cat     Shows the content of a file. cd      Changes the working directory. copy    Copy a text file to the clipboard. edit    Edits a file containing a secret. exit    Exits Secrez. export  Export encrypted data to the OS in the current local folder